 359 miles: parked in Justin and Amy Sipher's driveway.

 I left Cortland about noon.
 I81 to Syracuse, then I90 to Fonda.
 Then 2 lane roads to Saratoga, a quick few miles on I87 and I pulled in Justin's driveway at 3:45.
 I got huge hugs from Cam and Cody.
 I haven't seen them in over a month.
 A little bit of down time, and then we went to Camry's Preschool Graduation.
 Cam is 5 and will be starting kindergarten in 2 weeks.
 Kids that age are so full of energy and enthusiasm.
-If we could just bottle it and dispense it back to them when they are in high school, kind of like a blood bank.
-It was a fun evening.

 No dramatic vistas or science lessons today.
 Just a wonderful day doing the little things in life, like visiting with friends and spending time with family.
 Sometimes the little things are the most important.